Table of Contents

 Note that applying and saving a new theme style will overwrite your current style settings, however you will not lose any content from your store.
 It’s always a good idea to make a backup copy of your theme before you start making customizations.
 Use the duplicate copy as your working version until you’re ready to publish it.

 Sections is a Shopify feature that effectively allows merchants to assemble pages from customizable components (or sections!).
 This means tons of flexibility, especially on the homepage, where you can add, remove and reorder sections with just a few clicks.
 Examples of sections include featured products, slideshows, collection listings, or videos.
 You’ll access the customization options for all of them from the Sections tab in the theme editor.

 Some other page types also make use of fixed sections.
 To see if the page you’re building has sections, open the theme editor and then navigate to the page you’re working on within it.
-(For example, if you click through to your blog in the theme editor, you’ll see that a section pops up for Blog, giving you access to settings specific to that page.)
+(For example, if you click through to your product catalog in the theme editor, you’ll see that a section pops up for Collection pages, giving you access to settings specific to that section.)

 Setting up your homepage

-When you first install Grid, you’ll notice that several default homepage sections are already visible: the Header and Footer as well as Slideshow, Masonry, Collection list, Featured collection, and Instagram and Twitter.
+When you first install Atlantic, you’ll notice that several default homepage sections are already visible: the Header and Footer as well as Slideshow, Collections list, Featured collection, Blog posts, Image with text, and Instagram feed.
 Notice how each of these sections associates to “empty state” placeholder content in the preview.
 This will give you an idea of the formatting of each section.